alephdata/aleph/site/aleph.occrp.org/pages/terms.en.md

 ### HOW TO REPORT ISSUES ABOUT CONTENT

-If you wish to report any issues about any content on Aleph, please contact us on data@occrp.org.
+If you wish to report any issues about any content on Aleph, please [contact us](https://requests.occrp.org/datadesk).
-In the event that you are the owner of the copyright or other intellectual property rights in any of the data and/or material on Aleph and do not consent to the use of your data and/or material in accordance with the terms of use, please contact us at data@occrp.org and provide proof of your identity and evidence of your ownership of the copyright (or other intellectual property right claim) concerned.
+In the event that you are the owner of the copyright or other intellectual property rights in any of the data and/or material on Aleph and do not consent to the use of your data and/or material in accordance with the terms of use, please [contact us](https://requests.occrp.org/datadesk) and provide proof of your identity and evidence of your ownership of the copyright (or other intellectual property right claim) concerned.
 If you wish to contact OCCRP regarding the exercise of your rights under applicable data protection and privacy laws, please contact us using the details provided in our [Privacy Policy](https://www.occrp.org/en/aboutus/privacy-policy).

 ### HOW WE MAY USE YOUR PERSONAL DATA